Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/template-tutorial-add-functions.md

 ---

-## <a name="verify-the-deployment"></a>Ověření nasazení
+## <a name="verify-deployment"></a>Ověření nasazení

-Nasazení můžete ověřit prozkoumáním skupiny prostředků z Azure Portal.
+You can verify the deployment by exploring the resource group from the Azure portal.

-1. Přihlásit se na [Azure Portal](https://portal.azure.com).
+1. Přihlaste se na web [Azure Portal](https://portal.azure.com).
-1. V nabídce vlevo vyberte **skupiny prostředků**.
+1. From the left menu, select **Resource groups**.
-1. Vyberte skupinu prostředků, do které jste nasadili.
+1. Select the resource group you deployed to.
-1. Vidíte, že je prostředek účtu úložiště nasazený a má stejné umístění jako skupina prostředků.
+1. You see that a storage account resource has been deployed and has the same location as the resource group.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků

-Pokud se chystáte pokračovat k dalšímu kurzu, nemusíte odstranit skupinu prostředků.
+If you're moving on to the next tutorial, you don't need to delete the resource group.

-Pokud nyní zastavíte, budete možná chtít vyčistit prostředky, které jste nasadili, odstraněním skupiny prostředků.
+If you're stopping now, you might want to clean up the resources you deployed by deleting the resource group.

 1. Na portálu Azure Portal vyberte v nabídce nalevo **Skupina prostředků**.
 2. Do pole **Filtrovat podle názvu** zadejte název skupiny prostředků.